GreenAntTech/JSphere/ElementJS.md

 In essence, `elementJS` aims to bridge the gap between the raw power and familiarity of vanilla web development and the structured, reactive benefits of modern frameworks, offering a pragmatic and performant alternative.

+## What You Should Already Know ##

+You will get the most value out of this tutorial if you are familiar with:
+* JavaScript fundamentals (variables, functions, arrays, objects)
+* Basic CSS for styling
+* HTML basics for structure

+Let’s get started with the basics.

 ## How to Add an elementJS Component to a Website ##